flyteorg/flyte/rsts/deployment/cluster_config/auth_setup.rst

 Flyte ships with a canonical implementation of OpenIDConnect client and OAuth2 Server, integrating seamlessly into an organization's existing identity provider.

+The following video will demo an example of how to set up Flyte Autherntication.

+..  youtube:: HXbPtKtE2_g

 .. _auth-overview:

 ********